itswadesh/anne-docs2/docs/admin-manual.md

 The first row of the template CSV file is the header.
 Don’t change this row.
 The system needs this row unchanged to populate the product into the database.

 :::

+In csv some fields are mandatory as shown below

+1. `barcode or sku` → barcode or sku one of them is mandatory in each raw, otherwise it will show error like barcode and sku not provided.
+2. style_code → style_code is provided via vendor for each item.
+3. `ean_no` → EAN / UPC Number is used for European Article Number.
+4. `article_code` → article_code is provided via vendor for each item.
+5. `product_master_id` → product_master_id is used to group same product with diffrent options. like- color, size etc. It will defined via vendor.
+6. `name` → name is provided via the vendor for its better navigation.
+7. `description` → short desciption of product.
+8. brand_id and brand →

+- brand is used for brand name and brand_id is used for unique brand id which provided via vendor.
+- In case you want to add brand in product you have to provide both, otherwise brand will not assign to product.
+- If you provide both of them then it will look for brand, if not found then create brand and will assign to product.

+9. categories →

+- categories are pipe(|) seprated multiple category id's, which defind via vendor.
+You can also provide single id.
+- In case you provide at least one category id , it will look for category.
+And if categories found then assined to product.
+- In at least one category found case, it will automatically choose category from categories.

+10. `mrp` → mrp is a marketing price , which can not be negative.
+11. `price` → mrp is a selling price , which can not be negative.
+12. `hsn` → hsn is Harmonised System of Nomenclature code and it is mandatory in country india.
+In other country it is not mandatory.
+13. tax → payable per unit of good or service product.
+14. color and color_code →

+- Color is used for color name and color_code is used for unique color code.
+- It will look for color via color code and if not found then it will create color.
+- At last it will assign color to product.

+15. size →

+- you can provide any size to product.
+- It will look for size via its name and if not found then create a new size.
+- At last it will assign size to product.

+16. gender → gender can be male, female or unisex.
+17. `currency` → currency is used for country currency.
+18. `vendor_phone`, `vendor_email` and `vendor_name` → vendor info in mandatory, if not passed then it will assign logged in user to product as vendor.
+19. `manufacturer` → manufacture means where the product is manufactured.
+20. key_features → key_features is a pipe(|) separated list of features.
+21. product_specifications →

+- product_specifications is provided as pipe(|) separated and inside it :: separated.
+- It will look specifications and in case not found then it will create new feature.
+- At last it will assing specifications to product.

+22. product_details →

+- product_details is provided as pipe(|) separated and inside it :: separated.
+- It will look details and in case not found then it will create new feature.
+- At last it will assing details to product.

+23. return_info → return_info is text value of return policy.
+24. `country_of_origin` → It is the country of origin of the product.
+25. img and images →

+- Images is comma(,) separated list images.
+- It will upload images into respected servers.
+- It will automatically choose img from images.

+26. condition → condition can be new, old or refurnished.
+27. gtin → Global Trade Item Number (GTIN) is a unique and internationally recognized identifier for a product.
+28. stock → In case of inventory updation you can provide stock in numbers.
+29. item_id → item_id is a unique id of product which is defined via vendor.
+30. warranty → warranty is info about product warranty in text.
+31. age_min,age_max and age_unit → age parameters are used for age group.
+32. keywords → keywords are used for better product search.
+33. type → type can be physical or digital.
+34. replace_allowed, return_allowed and return_validity_in_days → return and replace info about the product.
+35. metaTitle and metaDescription → The meta title and description tags are part of the HTML code on each product page and can be optimised separately for search engines.
+The meta title and description SEO explain to the search engine what this page is relevant for and for which terms it should rank

+36. sizechart → it is a image of sizechart. images will upload in respected servers.

+> In csv if any raw field contain `DELETE` then that perticular field will be deleted from that product.
+> HighLighted fields are mandatory.

 ### Popular Searches